 - getting a club place through your running club

 The entry forms for the London Marathon are distributed in the ‘Marathon News‘, a free magazine published by the Flora London Marathon, distributed at the beginning of August.

 The entries open in August and close mid-October.
 Applicants will receive notification of their ballot result by the 1st week in December.

 If not successful, providing that you have agreed to donate your entry fee to charity, you will be entered into a second ballot for a reserved 1000 places.
 As a reward for you generosity, the London Marathon will send you a limited edition polo shirt and entry to a prize draw.

 Copies of the ‘Marathon News‘ are available from sports / running shops around the country.

-Should you be unsuccessful in the ballot, or would like raise money for you favourite cause then consider running far a charity.
+Should you be unsuccessful in the ballot, or would like to raise money for your favourite cause, then consider running far a charity.

 Each Charity has to pay approximately £250 for each place, so charity place are not handed out for free.
 You will be expected to raise a large sum of money, between £1,000 and £1,500, for your London Marathon place.

 Men who can run a marathon in under 2:45 or woman who can run a marathon in under 3:15 can apply for automatic entry to the London Marathon.